-But over the years I grew tired of saving for the entire year, only being able to enjoy myself for a few weeks on the road before I’d be running out of funds.
+But over the years I grew tired of saving for an entire year, only to enjoy myself for a few weeks of the year abroad.
 So I started a travel blog in the hopes that one day in some distant world I could make a career out of travel writing.
 It happened just a few months later.
-But there are many other ways to make money while you travel, to pay for your travels.
+But there are many other ways to make money while you travel.
 Here are 20 of the best jobs for people who love to travel:

 20. Teach English

 It just so happens that English-speakers hold one of the most sought after skills in the world: speaking English.
-It may seem simple, but its one of your best traits.
-Teaching English in a foreign country is just as rewarding for you as it is your students, and it will allow you to travel the world with ease.
-Jobs are in abundance, however you may require a certification – thankfully that can be attained with ease in around a month!
+It may seem simple, but it’s one of your best traits.
+Teaching English in a foreign country is just as rewarding for you as it is for your students, and it will allow you to travel the world with ease.
+Jobs are in abundance, however, you may require a certification.
+Thankfully, that can be attained with ease in around a month!